 Radon is a tasteless, odorless, invisible gas that seeps into your home.
-Radon gas is the leading cause of lung cancer amongst non-smokers according to the EPA, the American Medical Association and the Surgeon General of the United States.
+How much do we actually know about radon, past the fact that it is an element on the periodic table and that it can cause cancer? according to the EPA, the American Medical Association and the Surgeon General of the United States.

 Homes in Ohio have an elevated risk of having high levels of radon gas.
 A house that’s especially airtight and does not breathe can have higher levels of radon because the home does not have a lot of ventilation however, there’s no way to tell whether your house has a radon problem by the way it’s built or where it’s located.

 Underlying the Ohio radon problem are two geological phenomena that put most of the state in the highest risk category for radon.
 One is sediment that was deposited by glaciers; the other is shale outcropping.
 Both are associated with high amounts of radon.

 The story of radon actually begins at the last ice age.
 All of Ohio was covered in glaciers.
 As the glaciers receded, they left a number of mineral deposits in our soil.
 Most of these deposits make the Ohio soil ideal for farming but they also left behind a large number of uranium deposits in the ground.

 Ohio’s geology is made up of a large amount of shale rock.
 This rock tends to hold a lot of uranium within its formation.
 As the uranium breaks down its can escape the rock and migrate to the surface.

 A broad swath across the middle of Ohio is considered by the EPA to have the highest potential for elevated radon levels.
 Summit, Wayne and Stark counties are among those 53 counties.